jaffrepaul/ecommerce-app/FINAL_FLOW.md

-# Final Simplified CompanyId Flow
+# Simplified CompanyId Flow with Sentry Scope Attributes

 ## 🎯 Overview

-Simple global store approach - NO tags, just `beforeSendLog` for log attributes.
+Using Sentry SDK 10.32.0+ **scope attributes** feature - companyId is automatically added to all logs, spans, and errors!

+**Key Innovation:** `setAttributes()` eliminates the need for:

+- ❌ Global store workarounds
+- ❌ `beforeSendLog` hooks
+- ❌ Manual attribute injection
+- ✅ Attributes are automatically applied by Sentry!

 ---